 “Our locations matter when it comes to leadership.
 Teaching leadership courses online allows the contexts in which students are living and working to become part of our learning.
 Engaging the challenges and assets of ministry around the country and around the world enriches all of us.”

-— Terri Elton, Associate Professor of Leadership
+— Terri Elton, Dean of Academic Affairs and Professor of Leadership

 “Online learning with Luther Seminary has been a grace-filled and innovative experience.
 I appreciate how Luther is working hard to keep us connected to our professors and peers and to prioritize our learning and growth as Christian public leaders in a rapidly changing world.”

-— Megan Eide, student
+— Megan Eide, Former M.Div.
+Student

 Learn more about how to succeed as an online learner.